 Uranus in Aries

-As we move through 2012 Uranus has consolidated its position in the fiery sign of Aries.
-In June it was at 8 degrees of Aries, the same point which triggered the economic collapse in October 1929 which was the start of the “Great Depression”.
+As we move through 2014 Uranus has well and truly consolidated its position in the fiery sign of Aries.
+In January this year it was once again at 8 degrees of Aries, the same point which triggered the economic collapse in October 1929 which was the start of the “Great Depression”.
 After nearly a decade of prosperity, the United States was thrown into despair on Black Tuesday, October 29, 1929, with the collapse of the stock market.
 The month leading up to this point was economically very precarious.
 Many other countries around the world followed suit, although some had already succumbed the previous year.

-Uranus, which is often referred to by astrologers as “The Great Awakener” takes around 83 to 84 years to do a circuit of the heavens, so this year was the first time since that fateful day in 1929 it has returned to the same degree in Aries.
+Uranus, which is often referred to by astrologers as “The Great Awakener” takes around 83 to 84 years to do a circuit of the heavens, so the last three years marks the first time since that fateful day in 1929 it has returned to the same degree in Aries.
+And it’s not over yest.

-To compound this event, in June this year we also saw the alignment of Uranus and Pluto in a square or 90 degree angle that many astrologers believe will be the trigger for explosive events worldwide.
-With Pluto in the sign of Capricorn ( see separate details on this website ) and Uranus in Aries the potentially vulnerable areas will involve large institutions ( governments, banks, finance companies and the like ) Although world markets are still very vulnerable this trigger point seems to have passed without real disaster striking, although the people of Syria would disagree.
+To compound this event, in March/April and then in November/December this year we will again see the alignment of Uranus and Pluto in a square or 90 degree angle that many astrologers believe may be another trigger for explosive events worldwide.
+With Pluto in the sign of Capricorn ( see separate details on this website ) and Uranus in Aries the potentially vulnerable areas will involve large institutions ( governments, banks, finance companies and the like ) World markets are still very vulnerable as stocks rise and fall dramatically on almost a daily basis, and the situation in Syria gets worse every day.
 However Pluto and Uranus are in a dance movement together for the next couple of years, so as they say, watch this space.
-Since June we have also seen several large banks and financial institutions make world headlines as they were exposed for past financial manipulations and rip-offs.
-I would not be surprised if what we have already seen is not just the tip of the iceburg.
-Spain, Greece and other shaky European economies are also far from settled.

-As far as I can see it is still wise in these uncertain times to unburden ourselves of as much debt as possible.
-Pay off credit cards, curtail unnecessary spending or borrowing, be extra careful around investments and save as much as possible.
+Many people in Australia have decided of their own free will in these uncertain times to clear as much debt as possible.
+They are paying off credit cards, curtailing unnecessary spending or borrowing, and taking extra care around investments and, most importantly are saving and not save as much as possible.
 Even if nothing serious occurs at least your finances will be healthy that way.

 However it is always a good idea to remember the old axiom, “the stars incline, they do not command”.
 In other words it is up to us how we work with these potentially ‘upsetting’ times.
 I was also told many years ago as a broadcaster that the ‘big players’ make fortunes whichever way the market is going and the only thing they hate is no movement at all.
 BE